Interview with Elissa Ross: Mathematics Behind Metafold 3D

 Related Links:

-Interview with Jade Myers: Designing 3D Printed Prosthetics
+Interview with Jade Myers: Designing 3D Printed Prosthetic

 Design for 3D Printed Medical Devices (On Demand Video)